 The Differences Between a PA and Legal PA

 Now that we know how many similarities there are between the two roles let’s focus on the difference.
 Essentially, there is one primary distinction between a PA and a Legal PA.
 While the former is a more generalised role, a Legal Secretary is far more specialised.
 In fact, it’s likely you will have to have studied various elements of the legal world.
 Those specialising in law will also need to know how to create legal documentation.
 Without this knowledge, it’s unlikely you will be able to secure a job as a Legal Secretary.
 There are courses available that will enable you to have the specialised skills needed for this type of role.
-A CILEx Legal Secretary qualification will not only look great on your CV but will also teach you how to create legal documentation and other role-specific skills.
+An ACLS Legal Secretary qualification will not only look great on your CV but will also teach you how to create legal documentation and other role-specific skills.

 The only real difference between a PA and a Legal PA is that the latter will require more in-depth knowledge, and, in most cases, a particular qualification.
 A Legal Secretary is a more specialised role and one that is in high demand from law firms across the globe.
 If you want to climb the career ladder, then gaining the right legal qualifications can significantly improve your chances.